wormhole-foundation/wormhole/whitepapers/0017_delegated_guardian_sets.md

 ### Governor and Accountant

-All Guardians — Delegated and Canonical — run the Governor and Accountant independently, ensuring that rate limits and accountant quorum are unaffected by delegation.
+Both Delegated and Canonical Guardians run the Governor and Accountant independently, ensuring that rate limits and accountant quorum are unaffected by delegation.

 After the Notary approves a message, Delegated Guardians publish the `DelegateObservation` and then pass the message through the Governor and Accountant as part of the standard message processing loop.

 After delegate quorum is reached, Canonical Guardians reconstruct a `MessagePublication` from one of the agreeing `DelegateObservation` messages and pass it through the standard message processing loop, including the Notary, Governor, and Accountant.
 Governor rate limits and Accountant checks may therefore delay or block messages on either side.

 ### Governance Security